 We propose a new fast purely discriminative algorithm for natural language parsing, based on a "deep" recurrent convolutional graph transformer network (GTN).
 Assuming a decomposition of a parse tree into a stack of "levels", the network predicts a level of the tree taking into account predictions of previous levels.
-Using only few basic text features, we show similar performance (in $F_1$ score) to existing pure discriminative parsers and existing "benchmark" parsers (like Collins parser, probabilistic context-free grammars based), with a huge speed advantage.
+Using only few basic text features which leverage word representations from Collobert and Weston (2008), we show similar performance (in F_1 score) to existing pure discriminative parsers and existing "benchmark" parsers (like Collins parser, probabilistic context-free grammars based), with a huge speed advantage.